 Notes: 1.
 For PAGE READ CACHE MODE and PROGRAM PAGE CACHE MODE operations, cache mode timing applies.

-2. Timing for tADL begins in the ADDRESS cycle on the final rising edge www.DataSheet&U.com the first rising edge of WE# for data input.
+2. Timing for ^tADL begins in the ADDRESS cycle on the final rising edge of WE# and ends with the first rising edge of WE# for data input.